onlyblu-skye/hothead-arduino/README.md

    * Pins used for the hardware
    > You can change these in `START_BUTTON_PIN`, `START_LED_PIN`, `PASS_ON_BUTTON_PIN`, `PASS_ON_LED_PIN`, `WIFI_SSID`, `WIFI_PASSWORD`.

+## Words
 ### WiFi setup (optional)
-This project can fetch random words online.
-If WiFi is not available, it automatically falls back to a local word list.
+This project can fetch random words online via a public API.
+If no WiFi connection is available or the connection fails, the game automatically falls back to a local word list and can be played completely offline.

+### Local Word List
+The local fallback word list (`BASE_WORD_LIST`) can be freely customized.
+You can replace the existing words with your own vocabulary, for example:
+* a different language
+* themed words (movies, school subjects, locations, etc.)
+* easier or harder words depending on the players

+Currently, the fallback list contains **German nouns**.

+#### Word API
+The game uses the [Random Words API endpoint from KushCreates.com](https://random-words-api.kushcreates.com/api?language=de&category=animals&words=1).

+The API allows customization of:
+* **Language** (e.g. German, English, etc.)
+* **Category** (e.g. animals, sports, games, …)

+You can configure these options on the API website, then simply copy the generated API URL and replace the `RANDOM_NOUN_API_URL` in the code.

-### Feedback and questions
+## Feedback and questions
 If you are interested in this project and need to ask questions get in touch with us over Instagram/TikTok/etc/etc